 Creating gender equity may help attract and retain key female talent.
-The report found three traits which make a potential employer more attractive to female employees: Being given fair and equitable compensation to their male employees, having opportunities for career progression, and an atmosphere of flexibility and work-life balance.
+The report found three traits which make a potential employer more attractive to female employees: Being given fair and equitable compensation to their male employees, having opportunities for careers progression, and an atmosphere of flexibility and work-life balance.

 Many companies are following this trend.
 Social enterprise firm Equileap pulled publicly available data from 3,000 companies around the globe across a variety of sectors with a market capitalization above $2 billion.
 General Motors was identified as one of only two global businesses with pay equality across the entire spectrum of business with no overall pay gaps in the company.
 It also has an equal number of men and women on its board of directors.

 On-site childcare, gyms, nap rooms, yoga and massage sessions are some of the additional perks companies are offering to attract and retain talent.
 Twitter offers acupuncture and improv classes to its employees.
 Blinds.com brought therapy dogs into their office to help employees during a stressful month.